AmesianX/Ducky-Script-Linux-DNA/README.md

 * Because

-# What does he execute ?
+# What does it execute ?

 * A downloaded bash script

-# How does he do ?
+# How does it do ?

-* He just launch the terminal, use wget (most common of all linux) for download the script, and just execute it
+* It just launch the terminal, use wget (most common of all linux) for download the script, and just execute it

 # Warning

-Is NOT compatible with all Linux Platforms, the terminal is launch differently for each Linux Systems.
+It's NOT compatible with all Linux Platforms, the terminal is launched differently for each Linux Systems.
-If you have some information about the target system, inform you about the way to start the terminal for keyboard.
+If you have some information about the target system, inform you you about the way to start the terminal from keyboard.

 * General Desktop          : GUI OR WINDOWS + terminal (Search shell in app list)
 * General Server Shell     : Is already in terminal state